 Edward River Council's annual budget forms part of the Operational Plan 2021-22, along with the Statement of Revenue Policy and Fees and Charges.
-The Delivery Program normally covers a three-year period but was extended for a further year due to the COVID-19 pandemic and the extension of Councillors terms.
-The Program contains high-level financial information whilst the budget focuses on the next financial year and shows more detailed expenditure and income.
+While the Delivery Program which normally covers a three-year period but, has been extended for a further year due to the COVID-19 pandemic and the extension of Councillors terms it contains high-level financial information, the budget focuses on the next financial year and shows more detailed expenditure and income.

-The 2021-22 budget has been prepared using the previous year's Long-Term Financial Plan as a reference, adjusted for known variations and new demands, and will deliver a budget totalling \$28.49 million, investing \$28.95 million in capital works (with \$10.39 million Assets Renewal/New works and \$10.26 million works carried forward) and returning an operating surplus of \$5.95 million
+The 2021-22 budget has been prepared using the previous year's Long-Term Financial Plan as a reference, adjusted for known variations and new demands, and will deliver a budget totaling \$28.49 million, investing \$28.95 million in capital works (with \$10.39 million Assets Renewal/New works and \$10.26 million works carried forward) and returning an operating surplus of \$5.95 million.